Watch Emmy Rossum transform into blonde bombshell in first teaser for 'Angelyne'

 "So, what are you advertising?"
 Martin Freeman asks Rossum in the teaser.
 She replies, "Myself, of course."

 The former Shameless star looks unrecognizable in Angelyne's trademark sky-high blonde hair and lowcut top.
-Real footage of the model and singer are weaved throughout the story including scenes of her posing inside her famous car.
+Archival footage of the model was recreated for the series and weaved throughout the series, including scenes of Rossum posing inside a recreation of Angelyne's famous car.

 The limited series is produced by Rossum's husband Sam Esmail and has no release date set as of yet.